near/NEPs/specs/Standards/MultiToken/README.md

 - Get total supply of tokens per token_ids per single transaction
 - Represent non fungibility of tokens
 - Represent fungibility of tokens
-- Transfer tokens by id in batch
+- Transfer tokens by id in batch in a single transaction to a single account
 - Use these tokens on an exchange
 - Refund storage costs for fungible tokens